w3c/compute-pressure/README.md

 How to properly calculate pressure
 ---
-Properly calculating compute pressure is architecture dependent and as such an implementation must consider multiple input signals that may vary by architecture, form factor, or other system characteristics.
+Properly calculating pressure is architecture dependent and as such an implementation must consider multiple input signals that may vary by architecture, form factor, or other system characteristics.
 Possible signals could be, for example:

 * AC or DC power state
 * Thermals